INSIDE THE MIND OF SUICIDE: DEATH AND OTHER OPTIONS

 And, to those who fleetingly consider why it might be best if they are gone or those obsessed minute by minute with the option of death by suicide, there is help.
 I’m not giving you ‘there is help’ cliché nonsense.
 I’m saying it because it’s true.
 Don’t let your final choice be the last word on your life.

-I know when you are in thick of the despair, anyone pretending to understand feels condescending and patronizing at best.
+I know when you are in the thick of the despair, anyone pretending to understand feels condescending and patronizing at best.
 So, please know, I understand your story is different than mine.
 Your circumstances are different than mine.
 And, there is help no matter how far down into the darkness you’ve fallen.
 There is life left for you.
 Let someone help you find it.
 You don’t have to do it alone.
 The national suicide hotline is available 24 hours a day 7 days a week at 1-800-273-8255.
 You can also chat with them online here.